Solar power in California: Photovoltaics

 In 2011, California's goal to install 3,000 MW of distributed generation by 2016 was expanded to 12,000 MW by 2020.

 California has more photovoltaics installed than any other federal state, and 48% of the U.S. total in 2010.
 For the first time in 2008 the installed photovoltaics exceeded the state's 354 MW of solar thermal (CSP).
 There are plans to build over 15,000 MW of utility scale photovoltaic plants in California.
 At the end of 2012, small systems of less than 10 kWp were averaging $5.39/W, and large systems of over 500 kWp were averaging $2.77/W.

 California has the technical potential to install 128.9 GW of rooftop solar panels, which would generate 194,000 GWh/year, about 74% of the total electricity used in California in 2013.
 This is environmentally desirable because it would conserve large swaths of desert by placing panels atop preexisting structures instead.
-However, this would supply three to four times peak midday demand, requiring output to be stored or exported on sunny days.
+However, this would supply three to four times of peak midday demand, requiring output to be stored or exported on sunny days.